Skip to main content

 • which skills are currently visible to the session

+Recovered run memories in this view are loaded from the daemon run-memory store, sanitized before storage, and filtered by the effective runtime run-memory policy.
+Expired or unreadable run-memory pointers are pruned as the view is built.
 The runtime can still truncate or omit parts of learned_context or recovered_memory later when it packs the final prompt for one specific input and model budget.
+A real run with pending input can rank both learned-context entries and recovered run-memory entries against that input before prompt projection.
 Current projection rules worth remembering:

 • procedure and run_summary learnings stay out of learned_context